osisoft/testing-content/content/api-reference/identity/identity-client-credential-clients-roles.md

 <a id="opIdRoles_Get Roles for Client Credential Client Header (`Client Credential Clients` path)"></a>

-Head request to get the total number of client credential client roles for the specified client credential client.
+Head request to get the total number of client credential client roles for the specified client credential client

 ### Request
 ```text